Michael Silvestro: Aviation career

 In 2013, Silvestro also became CEO of Flexjet after its acquisition from Bombardier Aerospace by private aviation company Directional Aviation.
 Silvestro also is a shareholder of the flying companies under Directional Aviation, whose principal is Kenn Ricci, the chairman of both Flight Options and Flexjet.
 Silvestro currently is the longest-serving CEO in the fractional jet industry.

 At Flexjet, Silvestro managed a complete update and diversification of the company's fleet.
 Under Bombardier ownership, the fleet consisted solely of that company's aircraft; after the acquisition by Directional Aviation, Flexjet continued to purchase Bombardier Challenger, Learjet and Global Express aircraft but also placed orders with Gulfstream, Embraer and Aerion.
 Flexjet has placed firm orders with options with a total potential value of more than $8 billion.

 Silvestro also launched other initiatives at Flexjet, including its Red Label premium offering, which has several features unique to the fractional market including flight crews dedicated to a single aircraft; custom cabin interiors; and the world's youngest fractional jet fleet.
 He also implemented Global Access, which offers access to large-cabin aircraft for long-distance travel, especially intercontinental trips.
 Flexjet also expanded international travel options, especially to Europe.
 Additionally, Flexjet began operating private terminals at select airports to increase customer appeal.

 Under Silvestro, Flexjet experienced 20 percent growth in new business in 2016 compared to 2015, with 50 percent of the new business coming from customers who earlier had flown with another fractional private jet company.
 Moreover, business generated through referrals from existing Flexjet Owners grew 23 percent in 2016 versus 2015.

 Silvestro has appeared on TV, radio and digital outlets including CNBC (both the Street Signs and Closing Bell programs), Wall Street Journal Digital Network, MarketWatch Radio, Fox Business Network and Bloomberg Television and has been quoted in such print media outlets as Barron's PENTA, The Financial Times and The Robb Report, and he also appears on local and industry media.

+In 2023, Silvestro was honored with the Living Legends of Aviation Lifetime Aviation Industry Award, reflecting contributions to the field over an entire career.